rlskoeser/rlskoeser.github.io/_posts/2015-07-07-whats-old-is-new-again.md

 [Stack Overflow](http://stackoverflow.com/), so that you can often just search for an error message and find a solution.
-But I know I’ve often found solutions or ideas on someone’s personal blog or site, which should encourage all of us to write and share more often about the cool technologies we’re working with and the document our clever (or occasionally hacky) solutions to problems.
+But I know I’ve often found solutions or ideas on someone’s personal blog or site, which should perhaps encourage all of us to write and share more often about the cool technologies we’re working with and document our clever (or occasionally hacky) solutions to tricky problems.

 Tech Know-how is dead.
 Long live tech know-how!